jfversluis/Plugin.Maui.CalendarStore/README_Feature.md

 # Plugin.Maui.Calendar

-`Plugin.Maui.Calendar` provides the ability to do this amazing thing in your .NET MAUI application.
+`Plugin.Maui.Calendar` provides the ability to access the device calendar information in your .NET MAUI application.

 ## Getting Started